High availability concepts in Azure Database for PostgreSQL - Flexible Server

 High availability architecture

-Azure Database for PostgreSQL Flexible server supports two high availability deployment models.
-One is zone-redundant HA and the other is same-zone HA.
-In both deployment models, when the application performs writes or commits, using PostgreSQL streaming replication, transaction logs (write-ahead logs a.k.a WAL) are written to the local disk and also replicated in synchronous mode to the standby replica.
-Once the logs are persisted on the standby replica, the application is acknowledged of the writes or commits.
-The standby server will be in recovery mode which keeps applying the logs, but the primary server doesn't wait for standby to apply these log records.
+As mentioned earlier, Azure Database for PostgreSQL Flexible server supports two high availability deployment models: zone-redundant HA and same-zone HA.
+In both deployment models, when the application commits a transaction, the transaction logs (write-ahead logs a.k.a WAL) are written to the data/log disk and also replicated in synchronous mode to the standby server.
+Once the logs are persisted on the standby, the transaction is considered committed and an acknowledgement is sent to the application.
+The standby server is always in recovery mode applying the transaction logs.
+However, the primary server doesn't wait for standby to apply these log records.
 It is possible that under heavy transaction workload, the replica server may fall behind but typically catches up to the primary with workload throughput fluctuations.

 Zone-redundant high availability